ouspg/SOP-Robot/src/tts_package/README.md

 ## Using the service
-Service can be used by calling client with terminal, giving sentence as an argument.
-Note that sentence should be inside quotes and in finnish.
+Service can be used by calling client with terminal, giving sentences as an argument.
+Note that sentences should be inside quotes and in finnish.
 > ros2 run tts_package client "Hei.
 Tässä on lause joka syntentisoidaan puheeksi."

-Service will now try to synthentise sentence into .wav file located in 'src/tts_package/resource/output.wav' which can then be played from speaker.
+Service will now try to synthentize sentence into .wav file located in 'src/tts_package/resource/output.wav' which will then be played automatically.

 ## Potential future improvements

-* Implement feature that generated .wav file will be played automatically once when created
+* Implement this feature to work with potential speech-to-text and chatbot features.